Patreon/platform-documentation/source/includes/_resources_v2.md

 main_video_embed | string |  Can be null.
 main_video_url | string |  Can be null.
 one_liner | string | Pithy one-liner for this campaign, displayed on the creator page.
-Can be null. patron_count | integer | Number of patrons pledging to this creator. pay_per_name | string | The thing which patrons are paying per, as in "`vanity` is making $1000 per `pay_per_name`".
+Can be null. patron_count | integer | Number of patrons having access to this creator. pay_per_name | string | The thing which patrons are paying per, as in "`vanity` is making $1000 per `pay_per_name`".
 Can be null. pledge_url | string | Relative (to patreon.com) URL for the pledge checkout flow for this campaign. published_at | string (UTC ISO format) | Datetime that the creator most recently published (made publicly visible) the campaign.
 Can be null.